University of Reading cookie policy

 School Research Ethics Committees (SRECs)

-UREC encourages School Research Ethics Committees to require the submission of a DMP using the above template as part of an application for ethical approval.
-Where this requirement operates, SRECs should review the DMP with reference to the DMP Assessment Guide for School RECs (PDF).
-We provide a Checklist (docx) that can be used to assist in the review process and a DMP Review Form (docx) that can be completed and returned to the candidate with any requirements or advice.
-IMPS and the Research Data Service will not review DMPs submitted to SRECs as part of standard procedure, but can be contacted by SRECs for advice on specific questions or concerns raised by an application.
+SRECs should review the DMP with reference to the DMP Assessment Guide for School RECs (PDF).
+The Checklist (docx) can be used to assist in the review process and the DMP Review Form (docx) can be completed and returned to the candidate with any requirements or advice.
+For HBS reviewers the review form is appended to the HBS REC DMP Template with Review Form (docx).
+IMPS and the Research Data Service can be contacted by SRECs for advice on specific questions or concerns raised by an application.

 Research ethics